bridgetownrb/bridgetown/bridgetown-website/src/_docs/erb-and-beyond.md

 Bridgetown's primary template language is [**Liquid**](/docs/liquid), due to historical reasons (its heritage coming from Jekyll) and well as Liquid's simple syntax and safe execution context making it ideal for designer-led template creation.

-However, Bridgetown's implementation language, Ruby, has a rich history of promoting [ERB (Embedded RuBy)](https://docs.ruby-lang.org/en/2.7.0/ERB.html) for templates and view layers across a wide variety of tools and frameworks, and other template languages such as [Haml](https://haml.info), [Slim](http://slim-lang.com), and [Serbea](https://www.serbea.dev) boast their fair share of enthusiasts.
+However, Bridgetown's implementation language, Ruby, has a rich history of providing [ERB (Embedded RuBy)](https://docs.ruby-lang.org/en/2.7.0/ERB.html) for templates and view layers across a wide variety of tools and frameworks.
+Other Ruby-based template languages such as [Haml](https://haml.info), [Slim](http://slim-lang.com), and [Serbea](https://www.serbea.dev) garner enthusiastic usage as well.

-So, starting with Bridgetown 0.16, you can now add ERB-based templates and pages (and partials too) to your site.
-In additional, there are plugins you can easily install for Haml and Slim as well.
+Bridgetown makes it easy to add ERB-based templates and components to any site.
+In additional, there are plugins you can easily install for Haml, Slim, and Serbea support.
 Under the hood, Bridgetown uses the [Tilt gem](https://github.com/rtomayko/tilt) to load and process these Ruby templates.

-Interested in switching your entire site to use ERB?
-[It's now possible to do that too!](/docs/template-engines)
+Interested in switching your entire site to use ERB by default?
+[It's possible to do that too!](/docs/template-engines)

 <%= toc %>